-The Multicultural Advisor at Central Michigan University is an upper-class student who lives in the residence hall and serves as a primary resource for information and assistance on a building-wide basis, fostering student learning and growth.
-The Multicultural Advisor position was developed foremost to be a source of support for students of color and other minority orientations.
-The MA also serves as a catalyst for building a positive community and global awareness in the residence hall; assisting residents with both personal and academic concerns; helping residents connect with each other and CMU; being an educator by promoting and supporting intentional learning through our residential curriculum, Learning in Community; knowledge of and upholding University policy; and serving as a resource and/or liaison for the University.
+The Resident Assistant at Central Michigan University (CMU) is an upper-class student who lives on the floor/apartment community to serve as the primary resource for building community and fostering student learning and growth.
+The objectives of the RA position include: building a positive community on their floor and within the building; assisting residents with both personal and academic concerns; helping residents connect with each other and CMU; being an educator by promoting and supporting intentional learning through our residential curriculum, Learning in Community; knowledge of and upholding University policy; and serving as a resource and/or liaison for the University.
 Paraprofessional staff play an important role in helping Residence Life achieve our educational priority, so that as a result of living on campus, residents will become empowered citizens who responsibly impact their communities.

-The Multicultural Advisor is directly accountable to the Residence Hall Director and MA Advisor(s) and indirectly to the Assistant, Associate and Director of Residence Life.
+The Resident Assistant is directly accountable to the Residence Director (RD)/Residence Hall Director (RHD) and indirectly accountable to the Assistant, Associate and Director of Residence Life.

 Minimum Qualifications and Additional Requirements:

 1. Be at least sophomore status (26 credits) at the end of the semester in which the candidate applies (i.e. May for a fall position).

 2. Have a cumulative grade point average of 2.5 or higher at the time of application and during the period of employment.

 3. Be available for employment for two semesters upon initial hire.